-Some of the most recent impactful advances in medicine have happened in studying the gut-brain axis.
+Some of the most recent impactful medical advances have happened in studying the gut-brain axis.

-Imagine you’re standing at the edge of a cliff looking into a pool of water.
-You've summoned the courage to jump.
-Chances are just *thinking* about it gives you butterflies in your stomach.
+Imagine standing at the edge of a cliff, looking into a pool of water.
+You’ve summoned the courage to jump.
+Chances are, just *thinking* about it gives you butterflies in your stomach.
 You can thank the gut-brain axis for those butterflies.

 What is the gut-brain axis?